Stark Lines of Descent in North America

 Dr. Richard Starke (1668-1704) was probably a cousin of Archibald Stark and came to Virginia from Scotland even earlier.

 James Stark, of Scotland, (1695-1754) also settled in Virginia.
-He had at least four sons who have descendants who are participants and match each other at most markers.
+He had at least four sons who have descendants who are participants and match each other at most markers, and perhaps a fifth son whose descendant matches closely.
 How James is related to either Archibald Stark or Dr. Richard Starke is not known but the DNA of their descendants suggests they have a common ancestor.
-The Y DNA results of these men are also shown as part of Group 3.
+The Y DNA results of these men are also shown as part of Group 2.

 Mr. 25347 Stark participated through the Donnachaidh Clan Y DNA project originally.
 He matches some members of this clan quite well.
 This clan is composed primarily of Robertsons with some people of other surnames.